DylanP32/Convolutional-Neural-Network/README.md

 # Convolutional-Neural-Network
 My from scratch implementation only using python and CuPy.
+THe script is specifically set up for the MNIST handwritten numbers dataset currently

 I set out with the goal of implementing this algorithm from scratch so in the future whenever I dive into the many machine learning libraries such as PyTorch and TensorFlow, I could understand what is going on behind the scenes and understand what they do further.